 About

-As an independent scholar she has published her essays and reviews in literary periodicals such as Arion, Boston Review, Partisan Review, Raritan, and Threepenny Review.
+As an independent scholar she has published her essays and reviews in literary periodicals such as Arion, Boston Review, Partisan Review, Revel, and Threepenny Review.
 Co-editor and contributor to The Longnook Overlook: A Review of the Arts, she is also the author of a monograph about the painter Serena Rothstein, Discourse in Paint.

 A collection of talks and writings on the subject of prosody and poetic translation is forthcoming.
 Her own translations of Provençal, Latin and Classical Greek poetry have appeared in The American Voice, Literary Imagination, Pequod, Vanitas, The Washington Post Book World and the anthology, Latin Lyric and Elegiac Poetry.
+She is a contributor to Oxford University Press's Sulpicia: A Woman's Voice from Ancient Rome and The Routledge Companion to Ezra Pound.

 Other Works

-• Nine Over Sixes
+Nine Over Sixes

 2015